-Mass Media: Mass media can reach large audiences cost-effectively through the formats of radio, television, and newspapers.
-According to a review of mass media campaigns, mass media campaigns that follow the principles of effective campaign design and are well executed can have small to moderate effect size not only on health knowledge, beliefs, and attitudes, but on behaviors as well (Noar, 2006).
-Given the potential to reach thousands of people, a small to moderate effect size will have a greater impact on public health than would an approach that has a large effect size but only reaches a small number of people.
+Mass Media: Mass media can reach large audiences cost-effectively through the formats of radio, television and newspapers.
+According to a review of mass media campaigns, mass media campaigns that follow the principles of effective campaign design and are well executed can have small to moderate effect size not only on health knowledge, beliefs and attitudes, but also on behavior (Noar, 2006).
+Given the potential to reach thousands of people, a small to moderate effect size will have a greater impact on public health than would an approach that has a large effect size, but only reaches a small number of people.

-Social Mobilization: Social Mobilization brings relevant sectors such as organizations, policy makers, networks, and communities together to raise awareness, empower individuals and groups for action, and work towards creating an enabling environment and effecting positive behavior and/or social change.
+Social Mobilization: Social mobilization brings relevant sectors such as organizations, policy makers, networks and communities together to raise awareness, empower individuals and groups for action, and work toward creating an enabling environment and effecting positive behavior and/or social change.

-Support Media/Mid-Media: Mid-media's reach is less than that of mass media and includes posters, brochures, and billboards.
+Support Media/Mid-Media: Mid-media's reach is less than that of mass media and includes posters, brochures and billboards.

-Step 6: Plan for Monitoring and Evaluation (M&E)
+Step 6: Plan for Monitoring and Evaluation

-M&E is a critical piece of any program activity because it provides data on the program's progress towards achieving set goals and objectives.
+Monitoring and Evaluation (M&E) is a critical piece of any program activity because it provides data on the program's progress toward achieving set goals and objectives.

-Although planning for M&E should be included in the communication strategy, avoid developing a complete monitoring plan at the time of strategy development (indicators, sample, tools, who will monitor, frequency of data collection, etc.).
+Although planning for M&E should be included in the communication strategy, avoid developing a complete monitoring plan at the time of strategy development-e.g., indicators, sample, tools, who will monitor, frequency of data collection.
 At the time of strategy development, focus on the indicators that should be incorporated into the program's plan.
 M&E indicators should be developed based on formative research and should indicate whether the key messages and strategies are having the desired effect on the intended audience.

 A full M&E plan should then be developed as a separate program document.
-Developing an M&E plan should outline what M&E indicators to track, how and when data will be collected, and what will happen to the data once it has been analyzed.
+Developing an M&E plan should outline what indicators to track, how and when data will be collected, and what will happen to the data once they have been analyzed.
 A variety of data sources can be used to collect M&E data.
-It is important to assess the scope and context of the program to choose the most applicable methodology, as M&E activities vary in cost, staff, and technology requirements.
-While some lower-cost M&E options will allow for identification of trends in demand for services, they may not be able to provide additional insight into the causal effects of activities and the way in which the program worked.
-To measure cause and effect, larger program-specific data collection activities geared towards evaluation are needed.
-See Table 2 below for examples of low and high cost options.
+It is important to assess the scope and context of the program to choose the most applicable methodology, as M&E activities vary in cost, staff and technology requirements.
+While some lower-cost M&E options will allow for identification of trends in demand for services, they may not be able to provide additional insight into the causal effects of activities and the function of the program.
+To measure cause and effect, larger program-specific data collection activities geared toward evaluation are needed.
+See Table 2 below for examples of low- and high-cost options.